-- Check that you have the Log Into Subscriber Organization permission on your account.
-Your customer can grant you this permission, either to your account directly, or via a permission set.
+- Check that you have the Log Into Subscriber Organization permission on your License Management Org (LMO) user account.
+Your administrator can grant you this permission, either to your user account directly, or via a permission set.

 When your customers have successfully granted you Login Access, you’re ready to log in to their orgs: